REACT, INC. mission:

 Maija Hahn is a Speech Language Pathologist and Autism Specialist who has helped develop individualized autism programs in California, Oregon, Washington State, and Michigan.

-She has been an outspoken leader in changing the narratives on pediatric neurological diseases in healthcare and continues to support public scientific debate and free flow of ideas that will lead to solving the puzzle of autism and other developmental and neurological disorders, and chronic disease conditions.
+She has been an outspoken leader in changing the narratives on pediatric neurological diseases in healthcare and continues to support public scientific debate and the free flow of ideas that will lead to solving the puzzle of autism and other developmental and neurological disorders and chronic disease conditions.

 Secretary